JUNEAU, Alaska — Alaska's unemployment rate reached 6.7 percent in April, up from March but lower than the same time last year.

 The first part of 2014 saw unemployment at 6.9 percent, cresting at 7 percent, before edging lower and ending the year at 6.4 percent.

 The state's seasonally adjusted unemployment rate was 6.5 percent for March.
 It was 6.9 percent in April 2014.

-The national unemployment rate for August was 6.1 percent.
+The U.S. unemployment rate for last month was 5.4 percent.